frankperez87/lead-posting-gateway-granot/README.md

 # Granot Lead Posting Gateway

 This is an unofficial API for the Granot Lead Posting Gateway.

 Find the documentation on what fields you can pass via the following url: http://docs.google.com/View?id=dc9bddx5_10763jwtts

+*Note that I am only showing a couple of fields, which is not complete.
+Please refer to the documentation to pass along all required fields.*

 ####Install via Composer
 ```